Karimka0/FindEulerPath/README.md

 ## How to Compile

 Ensure you have a C++ compiler installed.
-You can compile the code using g++ on the command line:
+You can compile the code in the development environment or using  g++ on the command line:

 ```bash
 g++ -o eulerian eulerian.cpp